ParhamPishro/Quotes-Crawling/README.md

 # Quotes-Crawling
 :uk: EN:

-Crawl Anne Shirley's quotes from https://bookroo.com/quotes/anne-of-green-gables شnd finally, display quotes of any character requested by the user.
+Crawl Anne Shirley's quotes from https://bookroo.com/quotes/anne-of-green-gables and display quotes of any character the user requests.

 ----